St. Mary's Church Complex Historic District (Monroe, Michigan)

-The original church building remained unchanged from its completion in 1839 until it was expanded in 1903.
-The Brothers of the Holy Cross residential building was constructed in 1870, and the St. Mary Parochial Elementary School was completed in 1903.
+The original church building was not changed from its completion in 1839 until it was expanded in 1903. he Brothers of the Holy Cross residential building was constructed in 1870.
+The St. Mary Parochial Elementary School was completed in 1903.
 The current rectory was added to the north side of the church in the 1920s.
-All of these buildings have their own unique architecture.
-With only some additions to the SMCC building, the remaining buildings on the complex have remained largely unchanged since the 1920s.
+Each of these buildings has its own unique architecture.
+Except for some additions to the SMCC building, the remaining buildings in the complex have remained largely unchanged since the 1920s.

-The St. Mary's Church Complex Historic District is bordered to the west by Borgess Avenue, to the north by West Willow Street, to the south by Elm Avenue, and to the east by North Monroe Street (M-125) for an area of about 60 acres (24 hectares).
+The St. Mary's Church Complex Historic District is bordered to the west by Borgess Avenue, to the north by West Willow Street, to the south by Elm Avenue, and to the east by North Monroe Street (M-125).
+It occupies an area of about 60 acres (24 hectares).
 The district is located across Elm Avenue from the George Armstrong Custer Equestrian Monument and across North Monroe Street from the East Elm-North Macomb Street Historic District.
 The church complex is also located just across the River Raisin from the Old Village Historic District.